-I am an engineer and I have this circuit designed and everything is great.
+I am an engineer – I have this circuit designed and everything is great.
 Until my sourcing person tells me that they can’t find some of the MLCCs I need.
 After berating them for a little while, I decide it is time to get creative and find a solution.
-Using the replacement guidelines I come to the conclusions below.
+Using the replacement guidelines, I come to the conclusions below.

 C1, C2, C3, and C10 are my input side capacitors.
 They are 2.2uF 50V 1206 X7Rs.
 There isn’t a drop-in replacement for the ceramics, but I can take the total 8.8uF capacitance and replace the 4 ceramics with one 10uF 35V KO-CAP.
 It is more than the original capacitance we need, but it is still within the required range for this regulator.
-ESR, Leakage, and frequency are not of concern on the input side, as long as the input isn’t direct battery voltage.
-Our simulation tool, K-SIM, show their side by side comparison.
+ESR, leakage, and frequency are not of concern on the input side, as long as the input isn’t direct battery voltage.
+Our simulation tool, K-SIM, shows their side-by-side comparison.

 Yes, I hear your concern, “what’s this going to cost me?”
 Well, let’s do the math.
-The total cost of the 4 MLCCs is $4.16.
-Replacing those 4 with one KO-CAP saves about a bit over a dollar.
+The total cost of the four MLCCs is $4.16.
+Replacing those four with one KO-CAP saves about a bit over a dollar.